-In project-based Section 8 housing as well as formerly PHA-managed properties that have gone through Rental Assistance Demonstration ("RAD") conversion,219 federal law creates minimum standards for the internal governance of what are statutorily defined as "tenant organizations."220 Tenant organizations formed within a property like the Ellis Lakeview Apartments require that the organization is representative of all tenants at a development, meets regularly, operates democratically,
+In project-based Section 8 housing as well as formerly PHA-managed properties that have gone through Rental Assistance Demonstration ("RAD") conversion, federal law creates minimum standards for the internal governance of what are statutorily defined as "tenant organizations."
+Tenant organizations formed within a property like the Ellis Lakeview Apartments require that the organization is representative of all tenants at a development, meets regularly, operates democratically,

-- 218. See Andrias & Sachs, supra note 12, at 587 (detailing the social-science literature emphasizing the importance of framing in developing laws to facilitate collective action). - 219.
+- 217. For example, in New Haven, Connecticut, tenant unions, defined in local law as such, have standing to assert conditions and rent-related claims in administrative hearings provided that a majority of tenants living at a given property agree to join the action.
+New Haven, Conn., Code of Ordinances tit.
+3, § 123⁄4-9 (2024).
+However, those tenants could also individually assert those claims.
+New Haven, Conn., Code of Ordinances tit.
+3, § 12-5 (2024). - 218.
+See Andrias & Sachs, supra note 12, at 587 (detailing the social-science literature emphasizing the importance of framing in developing laws to facilitate collective action). - 219.
 Rental Assistance Demonstration ("RAD") gives public housing authorities the option to change the type of housing assistance tenants receive from Section 9 to Section 8 and borrow against that predictable revenue stream for capital improvements.
 See generally Kyle Giller, The Fight for NYCHA: RAD and the Erosion of Public Housing in New York, 23 CUNY L. REV. 283 (2020). - 220.
 24 C.F.R § 245.110 (2024).